 How to claim

-The first step is figuring out the area of your house that you use solely for business - this can be measured by the equation area = length x width.
-Alternatively, you can search your home on homes.co.nz to get a rough estimate.
+Step 1 is figuring out the area of the part of your house that you use solely for business - this can be measured by the equation area = length x width.

 Things that cannot be claimed as a home office expense include: